StanfordAHA/CGRAFlowDoc/halide/installation.md

 # Installation
-Note that this is based on the travis build for Ubunto 14.04LTS as found in .travis.yml.
+Note that this is based on the travis build for Ubuntu 14.04LTS as found in .travis.yml.

 ### Install Dependencies
 ```